-Authorization System Description (SysD)
+Authorization system description (SysD)

 Abstract

 This document describes the Authorization core system of the Eclipse Arrowhead Framework.
 The Authorization system is responsible for authorizing interaction between systems in an Arrowhead local cloud in both a centralized and a delegated way.